 You might wonder about older iPods like the Classic, Shuffle, and Nano.
 These were made before streaming was popular and are best for music you own without restrictions.
 They work great with regular MP3 files but don't support Apple Music.
 That's because Apple Music files have special protections called DRM.
 To play your favorite Apple Music songs on these devices, you'll need ViWizard Apple Music Converter to change them into easy-to-use MP3 files that are truly yours.

-Part 3.
-Portable MP3 Players That Support Apple Music
+Part 4.
+Android-Compatible Digital Audio Players That Work with Apple Music

-If you're searching for portable MP3 players that support Apple Music beyond Apple's own devices, options are limited.
-Some brands like FiiO can run the Apple Music app, but it often requires sideloading the Android version yourself, which isn't straightforward.
+If you're looking for portable MP3 players that support Apple Music beyond Apple's own devices, options are limited.
+Some brands, like FiiO, can run the Apple Music app, but it often requires sideloading the Android version yourself, which isn't straightforward.

-So, while there are some possible workarounds, the easiest way remains using an Apple device or converting your music to MP3 for effortless listening on any player.
+So, while there are some possible workarounds, the easiest way remains using an Apple device or converting your music to MP3 for effortless listening on any player, including the high-resolution DAPs discussed in Part 5.

 1. Sony Walkman

-The Sony NW-A105 Walkman runs on Android, letting you download and use Apple Music and Spotify apps just like on your phone.
-It has a 3.6-inch touchscreen, 16GB of storage expandable via microSD, and up to 26 hours of battery life.
+The Sony NW-A105 Walkman runs on Android, allowing you to download and use Apple Music and Spotify apps just like on a smartphone.
+It features a 3.6-inch touchscreen, 16GB of storage (expandable via microSD), and up to 26 hours of battery life.
 Sony combines its long legacy of great sound with modern Android features in this player.
 It supports high-resolution audio, Bluetooth LDAC, and powerful headphone amps.
-You can stream and download Apple Music directly, with no extra apps or complicated steps needed.
+Users can stream and download Apple Music directly, without extra apps or complicated steps.

 DAC: Sony S-Master HX or ESS Sabre